 TESTING IN PROGRESS

-Prompted by pure curiosity and after taking two glaze chemistry courses, I began teaching myself how to identify local ceramic materials (mostly rocks and minerals, some clays) spotted while out hiking or doing yard work at home.
+Prompted by pure curiosity and after taking two glaze chemistry courses, I began teaching myself how to identify local ceramic materials (mostly rocks and minerals) spotted while out hiking or doing yard work at home.
+I have fired dozens of rocks in my kiln and am learning more with each test.

 I use the Glazy.org UMF calculator to input precise chemical composition information for each mineral/rock to develop a durable, food safe glaze recipe.